 When you sit down to enter the data into a computer spreadsheet you'll encounter a few surprises.
 Respondents don't always follow your carefully explained directions.
-If given a choice between 'yes' and 'no', they will write 'maybe' beside the answers.
-If you ask them how many trips they took to the beach last year, they might write 'between 10 and 15' instead of a point estimate.
+If given a choice between "yes," and "no" they will write "maybe" beside the answers.
+If you ask them how many trips they took to the beach last year they might write "between 10 and 15" instead of a point estimate.
 When coding these responses use your best judgment.
 You don't want to lose an observation but you also don't want to answer the question for the respondent.
-If you code the 'maybe' response as a 'no' and the 'between 10 and 15' trip response as 12, make a note of this with an additional variable in your data for each applicable problem (e.g., JUDGE = 1if a coding judgment call, 0 otherwise).
-When conducting your empirical analyses, determine if these judgment calls make a difference to your results.
+If you code the "maybe" response as a "no" and the "between 10 and 15" trip response as 12 make a note of this with an additional variable in your data for each applicable problem (e.g., JUDGE = 1 if a coding judgment call, 0 otherwise).

+When conducting your empirical analyses determine if these judgment calls make a difference to your results.
 Are these people outliers?
 What happens to willingness to pay when you exclude them from the analysis?
-If a significant number of respondents require a coding judgment call on a key variable, make sure you have a footnote explaining what you did.
-Also during the questionnaire mailing process a significant event might occur that you feel may bias your overall results (e.g., an oil spill).5 Create a new variable in your spreadsheet that is equal to 0 for questionnaires that were returned before the event and equal to 1 afterwards.
+If a significant number of respondents require a coding judgment call on a key variable make sure you have a footnote explaining what you did.
+Also during the questionnaire mailing process a significant event might occur that you feel may bias your overall results (e.g. an oil spill).
+Create a new variable in your spreadsheet that is equal to zero for questionnaires that were returned before the event and equal to one afterwards.
 Then you can test the effect of the event on the results.
-It will be impossible to test the effect of the event on the response rate, although you can tell a story if you think the event did affect the response rate.
+It will be impossible to test the effect of the event on the results.
+It will be impossible to test the effect of the event on the response rate although you can tell a story if you think the event did affect the response rate.
 Try not to make the story sound like an excuse for a low response rate.